vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 |-------|
 |[Source: https://axelar.network/blog/an-introduction-to-the-axelar-network]|

-**Step 1 - Message request origination:** Axelar's cross-chain messaging process begins when a dApp user interacts with an Axelar Gateway on each connected chain.
+**Step 1 - Message request origination:** Axelar's cross-chain messaging process begins when a dApp user interacts with an Axelar Gateway on any connected chain.
 The Gateway on the source chain processes cross-chain messages, allowing users to call smart contracts on the destination chain and attach data information using Axelar's APIs for cross-chain functionality in their applications.

 **Step 2 - Gateways:** The Gateway receives messages from the dApp and sends them into the Axelar network for routing to any connected chain.
 The Gateway is controlled by a key held jointly by all Axelar validators, and each validator holds multiple key shares based on the amount of AXL tokens staked.
 Gateways have two main functions: (1) enabling cross-chain message requests on the source chain, (2) executing messages on the destination chain, and completing the cross-chain protocol.